larapeeps/larapeeps.com/content/groups/speakers.md

 ---
 name: Speakers
 slug: speakers
-description: Peeps from the Laravel community that are often found speaking at conferences, and user groups.
+description: 'Peeps from the Laravel community that are often found speaking at conferences, and user groups.'
 members:
     - gaurav-makhecha
     - kai-sassnowski
+    - aaron-francis
 ---